jchai002/choir-justice-supplies/au/en/setting-up-your-prepaid-account.markdown

 language: [English]
 locale: [en-au]
 category: [wework]
-tags: [activation-and-setup, add-ons, account, wework]
+tags: [actiGSTion-and-setup, add-ons, account, wework]
 ---

+Prepaid international calling activity is coming soon.
+Please call 1800 531 894 if you have questions about prepaid charges on your account.

+{% comment %}

 Once you have your Ooma Office set up, you can make unlimited calls to landlines and mobile phones anywhere in Australia as part of your basic monthly plan.
 Your Prepaid Account provides funds to support international calling and calls to paid services.
 You can add funds to your Prepaid Account balance whenever you want, and with automatic balance refills you can guarantee that you will never run out of funds mid-call.